AmericanRedCross/hdm-style.tm2/README.md

 ### Generating Vector MBTiles

+First, download an `osm.pbf` file for your region of interest. http://download.geofabrik.de/ provides daily region and country abstracts.

+Then run `$ node ./process.js ./your-region-latest.osm.pbf`.
+Add as many `osm.pbf` as you wish to that command for mapping multiple regions.

-After running `./process.js`, if you want to create a vector MBTiles file, install **tippecanoe** with
+After running `./process.js`, if you want to create a vector MBTiles file, install [**tippecanoe**](https://www.github.com/mapbox/tippecanoe/) with

 ```
 brew install tippecanoe